 Materials.
 Materials shall be according to the following.

-Grout (Note 1)……………………………………………………………………….1024.01
+Nonshrink Grout (Note 1)………………………………………………………….1024.02

 Note 1.
 Grout shall attain a minimum strength equal to the required strength of the drilled shaft concrete at 14 days.

 Qualifications.
 A consulting firm experienced in CSL testing shall conduct this work.
 The CSL consulting firm shall be a company independent from the Contractor with a minimum of 3 years of experience in performing CSL testing of drilled shafts.
 The individual employee of the CSL consulting firm performing analysis of the CSL data and preparing the report shall be an Illinois Licensed Professional Engineer and have experience on a minimum of 5 projects performing CSL testing of drilled shafts.